 AI engines pick who to cite based on the session-signal layer — real-device behavior across real accounts in real US metros.
 Reviews and reputation matter, but they are not the deciding factor.
 If no one is running the session-signal layer for your practice, you do not get cited, no matter how strong your reputation is.
 Until SignalAEO, no one was running it.

-Here is how it works: you name the keyword — "best family dentist in Scottsdale," "who does Invisalign in Denver," whatever matters.
+Here is how it works: you name the keyword — "best family dentist in [your city]," "who does Invisalign near me," whatever matters.
 Our 10,000+ real-device farm, spread across real US metros with real signed-in accounts, produces the session signals AI models read.
-Your practice becomes the cited answer.
 No content changes, no schema updates, no website access.
-Alpers Family and Cosmetic Dentistry in Scottsdale and Cherry Creek Dental in Denver did exactly this.
-Both were cited inside 14 days.
-Combined, they averaged 295% citation growth — hands-off.
+The result is measured with screenshots, not estimated: May 30, 2026 captures show Canyon Springs Dental in Surprise, AZ at #2 on Perplexity for dentist queries in Surprise and at #2 on ChatGPT for "emergency dentist."

 Cosmetic procedures — veneers, Invisalign, whitening, implants — carry the highest patient value of any dental query.
 These are exactly the keywords you should name.
 If a patient asks Gemini who does Invisalign in your city, whoever AI names wins a high-value, multi-visit patient.